 Our operating companies participate in community emergency planning processes, including training and collaboration with government officials and first responders.
+100% of critical employees trained in emergency management and response, each year

 Our operating companies prepare for significant disasters or emergencies each year.
 They develop operational contingency plans and practice implementing them.